'The fire that's here': US is still battling delta variant

 “It’s just hard because it does feel like that we are actually going backwards in time, even though we have these vaccines, which are such a great weapon for us,” she said.

-While more than two dozen countries worldwide have reported omicron infections, including India on Thursday, the numbers are small outside of South Africa, which has confirmed more than 170 cases.
+While about three dozen countries worldwide have reported omicron infections, including India on Thursday, the numbers are small outside of South Africa, which has confirmed more than 170 cases.
 World health authorities have yet to link any deaths to omicron.

 The delta variant is still causing deep turmoil in Europe, too, including Germany and Austria.
 South Korea is also seeing a delta-driven surge that has pushed hospitalizations and deaths to record highs.